reframejs/reframe/readme.md

 - **Starters** -
   A starter assembles libraries into a well-polished scaffold (aka boilerplate) for you to quickly get started.

-We call this a *Zero-LOC framework*: a framework that has no monolithic source code and where the codebase consists only of libraries and starters.
+Such framework has zero line of monolithic code.

-A Zero-LOC framework allows you to develop as quickly as monolithic frameworks (Ruby on Rails, Django, ...) but with a fundamental increase in freedom and robustness.
+A Zero-LOC framework allows you to develop as quickly as a monolithic framework (Ruby on Rails, Django, ...) but with a fundamental increase in freedom and robustness.